webview/webview/README.md

 g++ basic.cc build/resources.o [...]
 ```

-Remember to bundle the DLLs you have not linked statically, e.g. `WebView2Loader.dll` and those from MinGW-w64.
+Remember to bundle the DLLs you have not linked statically, e.g. those from MinGW-w64.

 ## Limitations